ChrisWhealy/wasm_sha256/docs/30-memory-layout.md

 In reality, memory layout is something that evolves during development.
 That said, there are some tips and tricks I've learned that can make life a lot easier:

-1. Don't worry about a few empty bytes here and there &mdash; or to say that the other way around, don't tightly pack values into memory: leave some space between values, because you are going to want to rearrange then memory layout.
+1. Don't worry about a few empty bytes here and there &mdash; or to say that the other way around, don't tightly pack values into memory: leave some space between values, because as you develop the program, you are going to see better ways to rearrange memory.
 2. Align values to word boundaries
 3. Leave a reasonable amount of space between values whose length you will not know until runtime (E.G. the command line arguments)
 4. Never hardcode pointer addresses!